SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-12-16-all-hail-the-old-and-the-newthe-monogame-content-builder-tool.markdown

 [![image](/Images/wordpress/2014/12/image_thumb4.png "image")](/Images/wordpress/2014/12/image4.png)

-Using the “Import” option in the file menu, you simply select an existing “.contentproject”&nbsp; then it will read the old definition and import all your settings and content in to the new Content Builder Project, as if by magic!
+Using the “Import” option in the file menu, you simply select an existing “.contentproject”  then it will read the old definition and import all your settings and content in to the new Content Builder Project, as if by magic!

 * * *